sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

 Since both contacts match and both contacts have configuration overrides for both handlers, four handler events are generated.
-Two emails will be sent, one for `support` contact `to` "support@sensuapp.io" and one to `dev` contact `to` "dev@sensuapp.io".
-The same is true for the `slack` handler with the `support` contact creating a message in "#support" slack `channel` and the `dev` contact creating a message in "#dev" slack `channel`.
+Two emails will be sent, one for the `support` contact `to` "support@sensuapp.io" and one to the `dev` contact `to` "dev@sensuapp.io".
+The same is true for the `slack` handler with the `support` contact creating a message in the "#support" `channel` and the `dev` contact creating a message in the "#dev" `channel`.

 ![Multiple Handlers with Multiple Matching Contacts](/images/contact-routing/multiple-handlers/multiple-matching-contacts.png)

-### Multiple Handlers with Multiple Non-Matching Contacts
+#### Multiple Handlers with Multiple Non-Matching Contacts

 In this example we have two handlers configured for our check, `email` and `slack`.
-We have two contacts being used, `support` and `dev`, and both contacts have configuration override for `pagerduty` and do not include any override for `slack` or `email`.
+We have two contacts being used, `support` and `dev`; both contacts have a configuration override for `pagerduty`, but do not include any override for `slack` or `email`.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"